SvenMichaelKlose/tunix/src/bin/lisp/doc/compiler.md

 The following lambda-expansion might need to inline functions with argument names that are already in use.
 This pass solves that issue by renaming all arguments.
-[^bcdbgarg]

-[^bcdbgarg]: A map of the original names must be created if
-    debugging must be supported.

 ~~~lisp
 ; TODO example of shadowed arguments that would clash on